To view or print this in pdf, click here.

 1. Define the Business Model and Business Risk

-This business/risk model assessment is the most important step in the process because it sets the foundation for the rest of the process.
+This business/risk model assessment is the first and the most important step because it sets the foundation for the rest of the process.
 It assures that Transfer Pricing aligns with the company’s true business model and objectives.
 Companies are encouraged to spend time to review all relevant business model elements.

 What are the roles and business risk elements of the related parties?
 The considerations here include which party carries various risk elements such as market, technology, and financial.
-For example, if a China entity is essentially a captive internal contract manufacturer, it does not own technology, product designs, customer relationships, carry sales or marketing costs, or have bad debt expense exposure.
-In such a model, it is generally the case that lower margins are earned.
-If, however, the China company engages in integrated sales, marketing, engineering, and manufacturing with its own customers and products, it can be expected to earn higher margins.
+For example, if a China entity is essentially a captive internal contract manufacturer, the model should be structured so that the China company does not own technology, product designs, customer relationships; carry sales or marketing costs, or have bad debt expense exposure.
+In such a model, it is generally the case that lower margins are justified and earned.
+If, the China company engages in sales, marketing, engineering, and manufacturing with its own customers and products, higher margins are expected.

 2. Inventory and Map the Related Party Transactions

 Identify all related party exchanges that need to be considered.
 These can be product transfers, services, financial flows such as loans, technology/trademark licenses, market rights or other transfers of value.
 They must only be transactions that an unrelated party would freely contract.
 For example, some companies want to allocate a % of corporate costs to an international related party as some form of management fee.
 Another example is charging for services that are actually oversight of the parent company’s shareholder interests and framed as management fees.
 Neither of these practices are allowed by Transfer Pricing regulations because no independent company would agree to these charges in an arm’s length relationship.
 The test of an appropriate value exchange is to ask whether a truly independent company would contract for the product or service.

 China Tax regulations allow most of the OECD recognized methodologies for calculating and benchmarking Transfer Pricing.
 The approved methods include: